Renault bumps up finance costs days after grant announced

 22 Dec 2025

 The government’s electric car grant is designed to help drivers afford an EV, with financial assistance of up to £3,750 to help with the purchase price.
-And while most car makers are embracing the incentives and passing on the savings, one major manufacturer appears to be cashing in.
+And while most car makers are embracing the incentives and passing on the savings, one major manufacturer has angered buyers by ramping up its finance costs just days after receiving the full Tier 1 incentive on its best selling models.

 Renault’s R4 and R5 were originally available with finance terms as low as 0% when the cars were originally launched, and these remained when they were eligible for the £1,500 Electric Car Grant.
 However, within days of being made eligible for the full Tier 1 government support of £3,750, Renault ramped the rate on Personal Contract Purchase (PCP) agreements up to 7.9% APR on the R5, with a 6.9% deal for the R4.
 This is despite the falling interest rates in the general economy and makes it the highest of all its competitors.